chef-boneyard/habitat/README.md

 - `bldr_url`: Optional URL to an alternate Builder (defaults to the public Builder)
 - `create_user`: Creates the `hab` system user (defaults to `true`)
 - `tmp_dir`: Sets TMPDIR environment variable for location to place temp files.  (required if `/tmp` and `/var/tmp` are mounted `noexec`)
+- `license`: Specifies acceptance of habitat license when set to `accept` (defaults to empty string).

 #### Examples